adrianfilip/zio-crud-sample/README.txt

 1. You can start the app with: sbt "run local"

-3. You will be prompted to select an operartion to perform:
+3. You will be prompted to select an operation to perform:

 Please select next operation to perform:
 1 for Create